mitric-lab/programming_theochem/src/psets/pset_03.md

 is not guaranteed in general.
 Apart from "difficult" molecules, the HF routine can also have convergence problems for distorted geometries of "easy" molecules.
-In this problem, we shall investigate the convergence behavior of the HF method for the stretched water molecule and implement a simple trick to improve the convergence.
+In this problem, we shall investigate the convergence behaviour of the HF method for the stretched water molecule and implement a simple trick to improve the convergence.

 In our implementation of the HF method, we have used the